ACP Rail International is a division of ACP Marketing (Ireland) Limited.

 - Passes and tickets may not be used on any services not mentioned.

-- A BritRail ticket or pass is not valid on Eurostar services, special excursions, Tyne and Wear Metro Trains (Newcastle-upon-Tyne area), Glasgow Underground trains, Manchester Metro link, road links between airports and railway stations, Docklands Light Railway, privately owned railways, steam services, London Underground trains and buses, ships, hovercraft, nor any other services not mentioned.
+- A BritRail pass is not valid on Eurostar services, special excursions, Tyne and Wear Metro Trains (Newcastle-upon-Tyne area), Glasgow Underground trains, Manchester Metro link, road links between airports and railway stations, Docklands Light Railway, privately owned railways, steam services, London Underground trains and buses, ships, hovercraft, nor any other services not mentioned.

 - The JR EAST PASS is not valid for travel on “Liner”/”Home Liner” local trains, “Super-Hakucho, Hakucho”, “Hakutaka”, “Raicho, Hokuetsu”, “Shinano”, “Odoriko, Super-View Odoriko”, “Kinugawa”, “Nikko”, the Tokaido Shinkansen and the Sanyo Shinkansen lines.